NREL/edv_synthetic_smart_meter_data/README.md

 - The updated XML files will be saved based on the configuration in ```constant.rb``` file.

 - Currently, monthly total consumptions are only calculated and stored back to xmls.

+- This step can be skipped if importing [BuildingSync](https://buildingsync.net/) XML files from [SEED](https://bricr.seed-platform.org/).

 - TODO,
   - add capability for adding granular (e.g., daily, hourly) timeseries data to xmls.